davidpla/portfolio-tracker/README.md

 ## Frontend (React 19 + Vite)

-A React 19 + Vite app that provides a user interface for viewing portfolio data.
+A React 19 + Vite app with Javascript that provides a user interface for viewing portfolio data.

 ### Getting Started